-The Paris Explorer Pass is a new pass for Paris allowing you to visit 3,5 or 7 attractions spread over thirty days.
+The Paris Explorer Pass is a new pass for Paris allowing you to visit 2, 3, 5 or 7 attractions spread over 60 days.
 One of the main selling features of this particular pass is the inclusion of the Eiffel Tower.

 The Paris Pass is the original Pass for Paris and covers a greater selection of attractions, with the notable exception of the Eiffel Tower.
 This Pass is for much shorter trips.

-There are 19 attractions to choose from for the Paris Explorer Pass, including the Eiffel Tower (2nd Floor), Big Bus Tour, a Seine River Cruise, Opera Garnier, the Aquarium, the wine cellars at Les Caves du Louvre and many more!
+There are 40 attractions or events to choose from for the Paris Explorer Pass, including the Eiffel Tower (2nd Floor), Louvre, Big Bus Tour, a Seine River Cruise, Opera Garnier, the Aquarium, the wine cellars at Les Caves du Louvre and many more!

 Your Paris Explorer Pass comes with a full year to begin activation - your Pass becomes activated at the first attraction.

-You get instant access to your Paris Explorer Pass as you can download on your mobile or print at home.
-The Paris Explorer Pass comes with a unique QR code that you can display on your smartphone or print in advance.
+You get instant access to your Paris Explorer Pass as you can download the app on your mobile or print the code at home.
+The Paris Explorer Pass comes with a unique QR code that you can display on your smartphone or print.
 At each attraction you visit you simply show your code at the entrance or ticket office and they scan it through the Paris Explorer Pass card readers and you will be allowed free entry!